The 13 behavioral traditions behind every criterion.

 Primary Work

 The Psychology of Curiosity.
 Loewenstein's information gap theory establishes that curiosity is triggered by the perception of a gap between what one knows and what one wants to know.
 This gap creates an aversive state that motivates information-seeking behavior.
-The theory explains why specific, incomplete information is more engaging than either complete information or no information.

 Framework Application